 I Will Teach You To Be Rich – Ramit Sethi – see book review

-Your Money or Your Life – Joe Dominguez and others – one of the Founding Documents of Mustachianism – explains that money is not for buying shit, it is for the purpose of attaining freedom.
+Your Money or Your Life – Vicki Robin and Joe Dominguez and others – one of the Founding Documents of Mustachianism – explains that money is not for buying shit, it is for the purpose of attaining freedom.

 Plenitude: The New Economics of True Wealth by Juliet B. Schor

 Juliet Schor is a pretty clever economist.
 In this book, she combines sound economic theory and explanations, with a model for shifting the world to a sustainable level of natural resource consumption.
 The idea of Plenitude is that we can all end up happier and with more free time, while maintaining a fully functioning and efficient economy.

 If I had to offer a criticism for the book, I’d say that Plenitude sounds an awful lot like Mustachianism, except with much more academic language and fewer bossy but useful directives for improving your own life.
 But it is a very nice book for understanding the market forces that can allow us to fix the ecological bind we’re in, without crashing the whole capitalist system that allows us to get things done so efficiently.

 Borrow: The American Way of Debt by Louis Hyman